BarneyBoston/API.RestAssured.programautomatycy/README.md

 # PROGRAMAUTOMATYCY.API.RESTASSURED

 This is a Java & RestAssured testing framework.\
+It is a BDD project - with Cucumber implemented for tests management and clarity.\
 Its purpose is to validate correctness of implemented communication between backend & frontend of application.

 ## Installation